Near-Tight Runtime Guarantees for Many-Objective Evolutionary Algorithms: Mathematical Analyses of GSEMO

-For $1\le i \le n$, let $X_i$ be independent geometric random variables, each with success probability $p_i$, and let $X=\sum_{i=1}^n X_i$.
+For $i \in [n]$, let $X_i$ be independent geometric random variables, each with success probability $iq$, and let $X=\sum_{i=1}^n X_i$.
 Then $X$ stochastically dominates $T_C$, and thus a tail bound for $X$ also applies to $T_C$.
-By Theorem~1.10.35 in \cite{Doerr20bookchapter}, a tail bound for sums of geometric random variables with harmonic success probabilities, for all $\delta \ge 0$ we have
+By Lemma~4 of~\cite{DoerrD18} (also found as Theorem~1.10.35 in \cite{Doerr20bookchapter}), a tail bound for sums of geometric random variables with harmonic success probabilities, for all $\delta \ge 0$ we have

-By the symmetry of the problem and operators, the bound also holds for all other elements in \corners.
-Let $\delta = m'\log_n(2)+1$.
-A union bound helps to give a tail bound on the time $T$ until the population contains all elements in \corners.
-The probability that $T \le (m'\log_n(2)+2) e \SOMM n \ln (n)$ is at least
+By the symmetry of the problem and operators, the bound holds for all elements in \corners.
+Letting $\delta = m'\log_n(2)+1$ and by applying a union bound we obtain

 We note that this applies for arbitrary starting configurations, as all that we assumed about the initial population was that it is non-empty. \end{proof}